wygulmage/after-sundown/monsters.md

 Vampires suffer aggravated damage from Wood, and most of them have Master Passion Hunger.
 Every subtype of Vampire has a Feeding Power Schedule.
 Vampires are created by another vampire draining the life out of a Luminary and then passing the corpse a power point with Gift of Health before the body has become cool.
 They can _attempt_ this process with Extras, but the result is always disappointment and the creation of a near mindless Vampire Spawn.
 A victim whose lifeblood is drained to the point of death and then allowed to cool _without_ being fed a power point is simply dead.

-[size=20]**The Nosferatu: Grotesques of the Imagination**[/size]
+### The Nosferatu: Grotesques of the Imagination
 _That fate which condemns me to wallow in blood has also denied me the joys of the flesh.
 This face - the infection which poisons our love.
 This face which earned a mother's fear and loathing, a mask: my first unfeeling scrap of clothing.
-Pity comes too late, turn around and face your fate, an eternity of _this_ before your eyes! _
+Pity comes too late, turn around and face your fate, an eternity of **this** before your eyes!_

 Nosferatu are social pariahs.
 Many of them look monstrous, animalistic, or deformed.
 While others look reasonably human, there is a certain otherworldly air about them which frightens small children.
 Any human who sees a Nosferatu's face will be instantly convinced that they are dealing with something monstrous.
 Young women will recoil, priests will present crosses, that kind of thing.